ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

-The data volume model parameters together estimate both the inflight required to reach the full bandwidth available to the flow (BBR.max_inflight), and the maximum inflight that is consistent with the queue pressure objective (cwnd).
+The data volume model parameters together estimate both the inflight required to reach the full bandwidth available to the flow (BBR.max_inflight), and the maximum inflight that is consistent with the queue pressure objective (C.cwnd).

-BBR.min_rtt: The windowed minimum round-trip time sample measured over the last MinRTTFilterLen = 10 seconds.
+BBR.min_rtt: The windowed minimum round-trip time sample measured over the last BBR.MinRTTFilterLen = 10 seconds.
 This attempts to estimate the two-way propagation delay of the network path when all connections sharing a bottleneck are using BBR, but also allows BBR to estimate the value required for a BBR.bdp estimate that allows full throughput if there are legacy loss-based Reno